hellogreg/pstv/pstv.md

 ### It's Too Touchy

 My biggest issue with the Vita interface is that it was designed for touchscreen navigation, and not a controller, as the PSTV requires.
+In Sony's own "Feature Design" [profile](http://www.sony.net/Fun/design/activity/product/ps_vita/01.html) of the Vita, the system's designers even say that the d-pad is appropriate for controller navigation (and that the touchscreen is more appropriate for the Vita).

 Button and stick functions change from screen to screen, making them seem like their use was tacked on as an afterthought.
 In no single case does this break functionality on the PSTV.
 But the cumulative effect is annoying.
 This becomes an obstacle as soon as you reach the console's homescreen.